 Cost: $5950 plus airfare (This fee is subject to Board of Visitor approval)

 Fees include tuition, insurance, and accommodation in dorms.
 International airfare costs are not included.

-Major Jeff Kendrick earned his Ph.D. in French Studies in 2012 from the University of Kansas and served as the First-Year French Language Coordinator and the Interim French Language Program Supervisor for the past several years.
+Major Jeff Kendrick earned his Ph.D. from the University of Kansas and served as the First-Year French Language Coordinator and the Interim French Language Program Supervisor for the past several years.
 He enjoys teaching language, literature, and culture classes, especially in the medieval and Renaissance periods.
 His research interests include the poetry of Marguerite de Navarre and other contemporaries, the Reformation in France, medieval lyric poetry, and medieval chivalric romance.

 Any current student in good standing with an accredited university is

 eligible to apply.
 VMI students need only submit an application.

 Applicants from other universities should include a faculty letter of

 recommendation, an official transcript, and a short essay outlining the

 applicant's personal and academic goals for the program, along with the

 application.
 Applications must be received no later than 26 January